dbvcode/interview-search/README.md

 Automated tool that searches in the [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) list for potential job ads.

-It search for keywords(python, docker, whatever) in each page from the list.
+It searches for keywords(python, docker, whatever) in each page from the list.
 Plus it tries to go a level deeper and follow any button or link that contains a predefined keyword(join, career, etc).
 If such links are found, the search for the main keywords is repeated there.

 The search is case insensitive.
 A browser window opens while the search is performed so you can see it at work.